-Cycling is a key form of low carbon transport and is also part of a healthy lifestyle.
-The Council's policies and programmes facilitate the construction of cycle routes and cycling infrastructure throughout the area.
+658. Cycling is a key form of low carbon transport and is also part of a healthy lifestyle.
+The Council's policies and programmes facilitate the construction of cycle routes and cycling infrastructure throughout the area, and this is required to be in accordance with LTN1/20 and the B&NES Transport and Development SPD.
 However for cycling rates to increase, it is equally important that homes and workplaces have provision for people to easily and safely keep and store bicycles.